 Not only does OCR require schools to address sexual harassment/violence promptly and effectively, and to prevent recurrence, it also expects school districts to train staff proactively about how to respond appropriately to sex discrimination, including harassment and violence.

-Our trainings are designed to enable communities to ensure school districts respond properly to sexual harassment and violence in ways that comply with OCR guidance on Title IX.
+Our website resources are designed to enable communities to ensure school districts respond properly to sexual harassment and violence in ways that comply with OCR guidance on Title IX.
 Schools that are unprepared to act responsibly in accordance with federal anti-discrimination laws suffer painful regulatory and financial consequences, bad press, a loss of public support, while failing to provide their students with a healthy educational environment.